linovia/django-jigsawview/docs/object_piece.rst

 Object Piece
 ~~~~~~~~~~~~

 This piece will expose a Django Model.
-That piece can morph according to the view's request.
+That piece will morph according to the view's request.

 Options :